Creating a reassuring homepage

 We determined that the page should introduce the CFPB, explain the value the agency provides, and get people where they need to go.

-We decided that the page should feel reassuring to consumers and express that the CFPB has their back.
-It should empower consumers and make them feel supported.
+We wanted the page to feel reassuring to consumers and express that the CFPB has their back.
+It should empower consumers and help them feel supported.

 To design the page, I conduced a competitive analysis of other government and financial tech homepages, sketched with stakeholders and teammates to generate ideas, and created wireframes.
 Once we determined a layout, I created a prototype and chose visuals.

-To validate the design, we conducted user testing.
+To validate the design, we conducted three types of testing.

 First impression testing: We gave participants time to view the design and then asked for their reactions.
 Participants gave positive feedback about the page’s design and organization.
 Most understood the page’s purpose, but not all understood that the CFPB is a government agency.